canonical/serial-vault/README.md

 A Go web service that digitally signs device assertion details.

-The application can be run in three modes: signing service, admin service and system-user assertion services.
+The application can be run in two modes: signing service and admin services.
 All the web services operate under unencrypted HTTP connections, so these should not be exposed to a public network as-is.
 The services should be protected by web server front-end services, such as Apache, that provide secure HTTPS connections.
 Also, the admin service does not include authentication nor